Shivendra2024/Proxify-/README.md

 - Enhance security measures for transaction processes.
 - Implement automated testing for regression scenarios.

-## Conclusion
-The **manual testing** of Proxify revealed critical, medium, and low-priority defects.
-The Agile testing approach allowed for **continuous feedback and improvements**.
-The next step is to **validate bug fixes and perform regression testing** to ensure stability before release.

 ---
 ✅ **Maintained by:** Shivendra Singh
 📅 **Last Updated:** March 2025